 Third, callouts and drawings are stored in layers.
 You can choose which layers a particular callout and drawing resides in by inspecting them and checking those layers in the list.

 You can set up as many layers as you want.
 If you organize your layers like powerpoint slides, then you can use the "Next Layer" and "Previous Layer" buttons in the top toolbar to move through your layers like slides in a presentation without the layers drawer open.
-This is avery effective way to present a family case.
+This is a very effective way to present a family case without using a purely data-centric approach.

 Theoretical Dilemmas: Theory VS Presentation